 Designed to be modular, M+A's hanging planters can be hung in different ways.
 For the simplest iteration hang it by the hoop itself.
 To get a little more height use the hanging hook that comes with the set.
-For varying heights tack on the extension hooks (sold separately) and use with or without the welded rings.
 Note that the Wall Mounting Hook pictured in the photos is now included in the set.

 The metal components are brass with a polished finish.
 We chose not to put a lacquer coating on the brass so that it can develop a patina over time that we like.
-However, if patina isn’t your thing, a paste of baking soda and lemon juice applied every now and then will get you back to the high polish that you like.
+However, if patina isn’t your thing, "Barkeepers Friend" applied every now and then will get you back to the high polish that you like.

-The planter itself is hand carved out of alabaster that is so beautiful, it will take your breath away.
+The planter itself is hand carved out of alabaster.
 A drainage hole at the bottom will keep your plants happy, whether you choose to put soil directly in the planter or opt to use a plastic liner pot straight from the plant shop.
 If you choose to put soil directly in the planter, note that you will get efflorescence along the vein lines (the salt in the stone migrates to the surface as with terracotta).
 We think that’s interesting.

-Note, though, that it is amazing as a lantern as well, and you might want to have the flexibility of switching the end use up.
+Note, though, that it is amazing as a lantern and a vase as well, and you might want to have the flexibility of switching the end use up.
 To use as a lantern just put a small glass votive candle inside.
 Note: be sure to hang in a sheltered area away from high traffic areas and never leave a lit candle unattended.
+To use as a vase, put the glass votive inside without the candle, fill with water, and add your favorite blooms.

 13” diameter brass hoop for Medium